 The development of innovative learning and teaching is central to my practice.
-I have over 20 years of experience of teaching in higher education.
-As Director of Politics and International Relations, a key aspect of my role has been to lead our team in the delivery of excellence in learning and teaching.
+I have over 20 years of experience of teaching in higher education, and of leading processess of innovative curriculum development.

 I am a Fellow of the Higher Education Academy (HEA).
 I am keen to develop learning and teaching methods and practices which are innovative, engaging and inclusive.